grammyjs/website/site/docs/hosting/cloudflare-workers-deno.md

 [Cloudflare Workers](https://workers.cloudflare.com/) is a public serverless computing platform that offers a convenient and simple solution for running small workloads at the [edge](https://en.wikipedia.org/wiki/Edge_computing).

-This guide will take you through the process of hosting your Telegram bot on Cloudflare Workers.
+This guide will take you through the process of hosting your bot on Cloudflare Workers.

 :::tip Looking for the Node.js Version?

 This tutorial explains how to deploy a Telegram bot to Cloudflare Workers using Deno.
 If you're looking for the Node.js version, please check out [this tutorial](./cloudflare-workers.md) instead.

 :::

 ## Prerequisites